-Dr Hanna Kleider joined the Department of Political Economy at King’s College London in January 2019 as a lecturer in public policy.
+Dr Hanna Kleider joined the Department of Political Economy at King’s College London in January 2019.
 Previously, she was an assistant professor in the Department of International Affairs at the University of Georgia.
 She received her PhD in political science from the University of North Carolina at Chapel Hill.
 Before attending graduate school, she worked for the OECD in Paris.
 In 2017-18, Dr Kleider was a Max Weber Fellow at the European University Institute in Florence.

 Her research centres on different aspects of comparative political economy, with a special interest in inequality, social policy, and decentralization.
 She has paid particular attention to territorial inequalities and their effect on the welfare state.
 A second line of her research explores the effect of social policy on gender relations.